enolfc/isgc-2023-enes/README.md

 One example from the [ENES Data Space Notebooks](https://github.com/ENES-Data-Space/notebooks) to show how to use EGI Replay and Datahub for accessing some data

+## Contents of the repository

+- `QuickStart_GeoPy.ipynb`: the notebook to run
+- `environment.yml`: conda environment with the libraries needed to run the notebook